fast-af/fast-checkout-woocommerce/README.md

 Fast replaces your current payment gateway.
 [View our current pricing](https://www.fast.co/pricing)

 ### Subscribe to Updates
-You can [subscribe to Fast Devs substack](https://fastdevs.substack.com/) to be notified of updates to our plugin.
+[Subscribe to Fast Devs substack](https://fastdevs.substack.com/) to be notified via email of updates to our plugin.
 No spam, just important product updates from Fast.

+You can also follow us on Twitter for updates, [@Fast_Devs](https://twitter.com/fast_devs).

 ### Share Your Feedback
 If you feel there is something missing from our documentation, please help us by [creating an issue](https://github.com/fast-af/fast-checkout-woocommerce/issues/new) here in GitHub.
 We would love to hear how we can make our documentation and product better.